Quick Answer

 At Kentuckiana Pain Specialists, every session is ordered and supervised by Dr. Ajith Nair, our board-certified pain management specialist with six active board certifications and over 30 years of clinical experience.
 We are not a wellness spa.
 We are a Joint Commission-accredited medical practice.

-IV Therapy as Part of a Broader Pain Management Plan
+Using IV Therapy in Your Pain Management Plan

 IV nutrition therapy works best when it is part of a broader strategy, not a standalone fix.
 At Kentuckiana Pain Specialists, we integrate IV therapy with targeted, evidence-based treatments suited to your specific diagnosis.